 Train Employees Based on Their Duties & Responsibilities

-Safety managers are goal oriented and hard-driving professionals.
+Safety managers are goal-oriented and hard-driving professionals.
 Otherwise, top management appointed the wrong person for the job, right?

-Safety professionals take time to thoroughly understand SMS requirements based on both ICAO standards and the standards coming from their respective civil aviation authority.
+Safety professionals take time to thoroughly understand SMS requirements based on both ICAO standards and the standards coming from their respective civil aviation authorities.
 Many times we have seen where the standards and SMS guidance from civil aviation authorities are abysmal or non-existent.
 In these cases, we recommend:

 - ICAO's SMS Guidance;